capsule-corp-ternoa/ternoa-js/README.md

 }
 ```

 - `submitTxBlocking()` - The most most convenient way to get Events and Data: This function will sign the transaction for you if you pass a keyring (one less thing to worry about) and it's blocking the execution flow until the transaction is either in a block or in a finalized block.
-Since submitting needs to work will all kinds of transactions, the result is an object that contains all the events that have happened (instead of only specific ones).
+Since submitting needs to work will all kinds of transactions, the result is an object that contains the block information (the block hash, the block header and block extrinsics) and all the events that have happened (instead of only specific ones).

 Note: Here you do not need to necessarily pass a signed txHash.
-If you pass the Keyring as a parameter and an unsigned tx hash as the signing process will be done here for you.
+If you pass the Keyring as a parameter and an unsigned tx hash the signing process will be done here for you.

 ```javascript
 const create createNFTManually = async () => {